 - Soil: Weakly acidic soil is good: for best results, plant in clay soil.
 Also, make sure the soil drains well.
 It should be moist, but not damp or soggy.

-- Fertilizer: Feed it periodically from the beginning of spring through fall, with any fertilizer designed for evergreen shrubs.
+- Fertilizer: Feed it periodically from the beginning of spring through fall.
+You can use any fertilizer designed for evergreen shrubs.

 M. paniculata can propagate by cuttings or by seed, but it will be easier to plant by stem-tip cuttings.
-Take a cutting, ideally from part of the jasmine without any flowers, then remove the leaves and place it in a sterile, well-drained, warm rooting medium like peat or sand.
+Take a cutting, ideally from part of the jasmine without any flowers, then remove the leaves and place it in a sterile, well-drained, warm rooting medium such as peat or sand.
 Consider using a rooting hormone to increase the jasmine’s chances of success.
-The cuttings can be transplanted into a container once rooted, where the young plants will begin to grow very quickly.
+The cuttings can be transplanted into a container once rooted where the young plants will begin to grow very quickly.

 This fairly vigorous plant will benefit from repotting once it’s begun to outgrow its container, but make sure not to damage its fragile root system in the transplant process.
 Water the root ball before you repot it, then pull it out with the soil in one piece.
 Trim away dead material and cut it back, then replant and backfill with soil.

 Orange jasmine is just one of lots of varieties of jasmine that can make great houseplants.
 The most popular is probably J. polyanthum, which is a fragrant vining species that sprouts pink blossoms.
 However, many other jasmines are widely cultivated, including primrose jasmine (J. primulinum) and common jasmine (J. officinale).